Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Introduction

-In order to characterise the asymptotic behaviour of the ML estimator below the $(\kappa, \gamma)$ phase transition, \citet{sur+candes:2019} extend the work of \citet{javanmard+montanari:2013} and \citet{donoho+montanari:2016} and develop an approximate message passing (AMP) algorithm that describes aggregate limiting behaviour of the ML estimator in high-dimensional logistic regression where $p/n \to \kappa$ under independent normal covariates $\bx_j \sim \mathcal{N}(\bb{0}_p, n^{-1}\bb{I}_p)$. \citet{donoho+etal:2009} introduced AMP as a class of iterative algorithms that take as input a random matrix $\bA \in \Re^{n \times p}$ and output some iterates of interest $x^t \in \Re^p, z^t \in \Re^p$.
-These algorithms have the remarkable property that their iterates have a tractable asymptotic limiting behaviour in the high-dimensional limit where both $p,n \to \infty$, as first proven in \citet{bayati+montanari:2011}.
-Based on the asymptotic results from AMP, \citet{sur+candes:2019} show that the ML estimator exhibits, in settings where it exists, bias in an aggregate sense, inflated standard errors and that the likelihood-ratio test statistic converges in distribution to a scaled $\chi^2$ random variable. \citet{zhao+etal:2022} generalise these results for normal model matrices with arbitrary covariate covariance and provide results about the asymptotic distribution of the ML estimator's coordinates, as well as the likelihood ratio test statistic, using a stochastic representation of the ML estimator.
-In a related vein, \citet{salehi+et+al:2019} establish the aggregate asymptotic behaviour for maximum penalized likelihood estimators with separable, convex penalty functions, focusing on the regime where $p/n \to \kappa \in (0,\infty)$.
+\citet{donoho+etal:2009} introduced approximate message passing (AMP) as a class of iterative algorithms that take as input a random matrix $\bA \in \Re^{n \times p}$ and output some iterates of interest $x^t \in \Re^p, z^t \in \Re^p$.
+These algorithms have the remarkable property that their iterates have a tractable asymptotic limiting behaviour in the high-dimensional limit where both $p,n \to \infty$, as first proven in \citet{bayati+montanari:2011}. \citet{sur+candes:2019} extend the work of \citet{javanmard+montanari:2013} and \citet{donoho+montanari:2016} and develop an AMP recursion that describes the aggregate limiting behaviour of the ML estimator in high-dimensional logistic regression with no intercept when $p/n \to \kappa \in (0, 1)$ and the covariates are independent with $\bx_i \sim \mathrm{N}(\bb{0}_p, n^{-1}\bb{I}_p)$.
+In particular, \citet{sur+candes:2019} show that the ML estimator exhibits, in settings where it exists, bias in an aggregate sense, inflated standard errors and that the likelihood-ratio test statistic converges in distribution to a scaled $\chi^2$ random variable. \citet{zhao+etal:2022} generalise these results to normal model matrices with arbitrary covariate covariance and provide results about the asymptotic distribution of the ML estimator's coordinates, as well as the likelihood ratio test statistic, using a stochastic representation of the ML estimator.
+In the same spirit, \citet{salehi+et+al:2019} establish the aggregate asymptotic behaviour for maximum penalized likelihood estimators with separable, convex penalty functions, focusing on the regime where $p/n \to \kappa \in (0,\infty)$.
 The results of \citet{salehi+et+al:2019} are, though, specific to aggregate asymptotics with no consideration of inference.